Opening ripe cocoa fruits at the PRO-PLANTEURS cooperative, an initiative for sustainable cocoa production in Adzopé, Côte d'Ivoire

 • Sustainable economic development, training and employment

-Germany also supports Côte d'Ivoire in the areas of good governance and population development / family planning.
-The purpose of these efforts is to fight corruption more effectively, foster government transparency and accountability, and improve maternal and child health.
-Germany will also increase its efforts to improve living conditions in the northern border regions of Côte d'Ivoire, where poverty and insecurity are prevalent.
+Germany also supports Côte d'Ivoire in the areas of good governance and peacebuilding and conflict prevention.
+The purpose of these efforts is to fight corruption more effectively and foster government transparency and accountability.
+Another purpose of the two country's cooperation measures is to improve living conditions in the northern regions of Côte d'Ivoire near the border with the Sahel countries, as poverty and insecurity are prevalent in these regions.

 Mobile solar modules are used to power small electrical devices in areas where there is no access to electricity.